 For time sensitive communication (TSC), a 5G system (5GS) can be integrated as a bridge in a time-sensitive networking (TSN) network (i.e. a TSN bridge).

 The device-side TSN translator (DS-TT) is deployed at the UE-side edge and the network-side TSN translator (NW-TT) is deployed at the network-side edge in order to interface with a TSN network while achieving transparency (see 3GPP TS 23.501 [2]).
 In addition, the TSN application function (TSN AF) is deployed to exchange TSN bridge information with the central network controller (CNC).
-The TSN bridge information includes port management information which is related to Ethernet ports located in the DS -TT and NW-TT.
+The TSN bridge information includes port management information and bridge management information.
+Port management information is related to Ethernet ports located in the DS -TT and NW-TT.
+Bridge management information is related to the NW-TT.

-In order to support TSN bridge information exchange between TSN AF and CNC, the DS-TT, NW-TT, and TSN AF support procedures for Ethernet port management.
-Clause 5 describes details of the elementary procedures between TSN AF and DS-TT.
-Clause 6 describes details of the elementary procedures between TSN AF and NW-TT.
+In order to support TSN bridge information exchange between TSN AF and CNC, the DS-TT, NW-TT, and TSN AF support procedures for Ethernet port management and Bridge management.
+Clause 5 describes details of the elementary procedures between TSN AF and DS-TT for Ethernet port management.
+Clause 6 describes details of the elementary procedures between TSN AF and NW-TT for Ethernet port management (clause 6.2) and Bridge management (clause 6.3).

 *** Next change ***